Millennium: Tribal Wisdom and the Modern World: 10. At the Threshold

-Travel to France to explore the most perplexing dilemmas of the Western world - heart versus mind, body versus soul, the desires of the individual versus the needs of society.
-Through stories of family life in both tribal and modern societies, understand why our survival as a species may now depend on the wisdom of our tribal past.
-In Arizona, a Navajo grandmother tells the story of Changing Woman and the need to balance all tensions just like the pattern of the rug she is weaving.
-And David Maybury-Lewis returns to Brazil to visit his Xavante brother who speaks about the values of wisdom, compassion and family that ensure his tribe's survival.
+The episode includes segments filmed in France examining themes such as tensions between emotion and reason, the body and the soul, and individual desires versus social obligations.
+It presents stories of family life in both tribal and modern societies, suggesting that elements of traditional knowledge may have relevance for contemporary social and environmental challenges.
+In Arizona, a Navajo grandmother recounts the story of Changing Woman, linking it to ideas about balance while weaving a rug.
+The episode also follows David Maybury-Lewis returning to Brazil to visit his Xavante associate, who discusses the importance of social values such as family cohesion and community.

 Viewing the Series

 Millennium: Tribal Wisdom and the Modern World is distributed by Kanopy, an on-demand streaming video platform for public libraries and universities that offers films and documentaries.
-Public library patrons, and university students and faculty are able to watch Kanopy free-of-charge with their institution’s library card.
+Public library patrons, and university students and faculty are able to watch Kanopy free-of-charge with their institution's library card.
 Institutions pay for the films their students and faculty watch on a per-view basis.

 For public libraries, check to see if your library has made Kanopy available here.
 Type in the name of your library, or enter your zip code to display nearby libraries that have made Kanopy available.

 For universities, check to see if your library has made Kanopy available here.
 Type in the name of your university to see if they have made Kanopy available.

-Don’t see your library listed?
+Don't see your library listed?
 Click on “Can’t find your library” and fill out the form to request that your library makes Kanopy available.